Updated: Jan 17

 Good luck!
 And remember to be safe!
 Obstacle course training is inherently dangerous.
 The tips given in this article are merely suggestions - we accept no liability for any of your build designing or building.
 You assume all risks related to the creation and operation of your course.

 Want to hire an expert?
-Browse our rigs here and feel free to reach out if you'd like us to help you build your course.
+Browse our rigs in our shop and feel free to reach out if you'd like us to help you build your course.